-Does the company comply adequately with the Eumedion recommendations concerning the delegation of the power to issue shares (see Appendix II)?
+Has the company taken into account the Eumedion recommendations concerning the delegation of the power to issue shares (see Appendix II)?

 I.2.14 Authorization of the management board to repurchase own shares

 This is a voting item at the general meeting.
 Authorization cannot be given if the financial statements have not been adopted.